2020 RITA Contest Judging

 The purpose of RWA’s RITA Contest is to promote excellence in the romance genre by recognizing outstanding published novels and novellas.

 Each preliminary-round entry will be scored individually on a scale of 1.0 to 10.0, with 1.0 being the lowest (poor) and 10.0 being the highest (excellent).
-Decimals (from .1 to .9) are encouraged to help avoid the possibility of a tie.
-Judges are encouraged to think of the points system as equivalent to a classroom grading scale:
+Judges are allowed and encouraged to use decimal points (7.5, 8.8, etc.) when scoring and consider the book’s performance in the following categories before awarding a score: (1) writing style; (2) characterization; (3) pacing/plotting/story structure; and (4) emotional resonance.

 Preliminary-round judges will be required to answer the following three questions in addition to assigning one overall score: